 In front of leading lights in the insights sector, Jackie Chan explained how Prudential Financial closes the gap between insight and implementation with AiME, its AI-powered insights assistant created in partnership with Market Logic.

-AiME went live this April and is already used by more than 300 active users to access $30 million of knowledge assets with one-click search, so stakeholder questions are answered fast.
+AiME went live April 2019 and “…is already used by more than 300 active users to access $30 million of knowledge assets with one-click search, so stakeholder questions are answered faster.”

 By Jackie’s calculations, AiME’s intuitive interface has already saved the company upwards of 1,000 hours, by giving marketers the tools to find insights themselves.
 But AiME is much more than a search engine.
 It also promotes insights, so that they embed quickly, to keep Prudential close to its customers.